Winter Programs for Neurodivergent Kids at West Coast Centre For Learning

 Looking for support but not sure where to start?
 Let’s talk.

 We’ll guide you through our FREE three-step intake process: Assessment, Consultation, and a Personalized Program.
+No need to choose a program yet — we’ll help you determine the best fit during your consultation.

 - Autism (ASD)